old-account-392754/StenoLite/README.md

 ### But it does have the following features:

 Built in dictionary look-up as you type, with two search modes<br>
+Built in project viewer/editor--create and edit text in a more natural way<br>
 Extremely fast load times with compiled dictionaries<br>
 Smaller RAM footprint<br>
 Built in dictionary editor/viewer<br>